petarkolaric/robot/readme.md

 I also made a decision to take input from the command line rather than from a file.
 This may also work with code redirected from a file, however this has not been tested.

+I also chose to make the robots position zero indexed, rather than 1 indexed.
+This is to make it slightly simpler, but could easily be changed.

 ##### Running the application

 To run the application, type `./gradlew run`